Disappearance of Connie Smith

-Constance Christine "Connie" Smith (born July 11, 1942 – disappeared July 16, 1952) was a 10-year-old American girl who disappeared after she ran away from her Connecticut YMCA summer camp on July 16, 1952, and was last seen hitchhiking.
+Constance Christine "Connie" Smith (born July 11, 1942 – disappeared July 16, 1952) was a 10-year-old American girl who disappeared after she ran away from a YMCA-operated summer camp in Lakeville, Connecticut, on July 16, 1952, and was last seen hitchhiking.
 Her disappearance remains unsolved.

 Circumstances of disappearance

-Connie Smith was a camper at Camp Sloane, a summer camp near Lakeville, Connecticut, a census-designated place within the town of Salisbury, Connecticut in Litchfield County, Connecticut, United States.
+Connie Smith was a camper at Camp Sloane, a summer camp near Lakeville, Connecticut, a census-designated place within the town of Salisbury, Connecticut, in Litchfield County, Connecticut, United States.
 She ran away after she had an apparent altercation with other campers who may have been bullying her on the morning of July 16, 1952.
 She was last seen attempting to hitchhike a ride at the intersection of U.S. Route 44 and Belgo Road, near Salisbury.

 Family background

 Her parents, wealthy Sundance, Wyoming rancher Peter Franklin Smith and his former wife, Helen Jensen Smith, divorced in 1949.
 They lived on neighboring Wyoming ranches.
 Connie lived primarily with her mother, but also spent a great deal of time with her father, who had remarried in 1950.

 Peter Smith was an American of Danish descent, the son of former Wyoming Governor Nels H. Smith and his wife, Marie Christensen Smith.
 Helen Smith's wealthy parents, Carl Christian and Ester Jensen, immigrated to the United States from Denmark and Sweden.
 Helen Jensen Smith was raised in Greenwich, Connecticut, where she and Peter Franklin Smith were married in 1937.
 Connie and her older brother, Wyoming state politician Nels J. Smith, were baptized in the Wyoming Governor's Mansion.